gvwilson/sensibleadventures/bookster/bookster.md

 The *Presumption* was only fifty strides away when Erileine realized that something was sticking out of her hull.
 Her belly went cold.
-It was an arrow, but as thick around as her arm.
+It was an arrow, but as long as her arm and as thick as two of her fingers.
 Splinters starred the planks around its puncture like a frozen shout of pain.

 Thomas steered the *Presumption* in close, yelling, "Clear away!"
 Erileine scrambled back.
 As the flying boat thudded against the